arbor-sim/arbor/doc/tutorial/network_ring.rst

    labels['dend'] = '(tag 3)'

 In step **(2)** we create a :term:`label` for both the root and the site of the synapse.
+These locations will form the endpoints of the connections between the cells.

 .. figure:: ../gen-images/tutorial_network_ring_synapse_site.svg
    :width: 400